 You’ve heard about Global Entry, the U.S.-based program that enables travelers to skip the lines when reentering the U.S. We recently posted about this and other programs in North America.
 But what about programs for U.S.-based travelers to other countries?
 Fear not.
 You don’t need to wait in line at Heathrow when time is ticking before your visit to Big Ben.
 Just read on for information on U.K.-, Netherlands- and Germany-based trusted traveler programs.

-Update (April 9, 2019): This summer, travel to the U.K. will get easier for many with the expansion of ePassport gate-eligible travellers at airports across the region.
-Reminder - if you are a current Registered Traveller, ePassport gates are accessible, even if you are not from one of these seven countries included in this most recent expansion.
+Update (20 May, 2019): Travel to the U.K. has gotten even easier for travelers from the United States, Canada, Australia, Japan, New Zealand, Singapore and South Korea with the expansion of ePassport gate-eligible travelers at airports across the region.
+Reminder - if you are a current Registered Traveller, ePassport gates are accessible even if you are not from one of these seven countries included in this most recent expansion.

 Registered Traveller Program